ashrcho/ChurnProject/README.md

 ### 🔎 Exploratory Data Analysis (EDA)
 #### <ins>Descriptive Statistics<ins>
 ![DescriptStat1](images/descriptfrthistime.png)
-- There are customers with 0 seconds of use.
+- There are customers with 0 seconds-of-use/frequency-of-use.
 This could potentially point to customers facing technical issues trying to connect.
 If we tracked customers with 0 seconds of use their churn rate would most likely be high.
 - Would be interesting to see at what level of call failure customers are more likely to churn.
 #### <ins>Univariate Analysis<ins>
 ![Histogram](images/histograms.png)
 <br><br>
 ![ChurnBar](images/ChurnBar.png)
+- We have an imbalanced target (Churn).
+One might think to utilize resampling techniques.
+However, in our case this would be a mistake because we need to be prioritizing interpretability, understanding the key drivers of churn, over pure model optimization.

 <br><br>
 ![ComplainsBar](images/complains.png)
 <br><br>